ANA-Illinois Legislative Platform

 • Legislation that assures the appropriate funding for education of nurses in disaster and pandemic preparedness.

-• State laws and regulations which protect nurses’ liability and immunity and insures nurse’s rights to choose to participate in a community response.
+• State laws and regulations which protect nurses’ liability and immunity and insure nurse’s rights to choose to participate in a community response.

 CTA